FEMM Hub Presents at PEMD 2022

 FEMM Hub Director, Professor Geraint Jewell, presented in the final session of the day ‘Roadmaps and industry challenges - Collaboration session in association with DER-IC’ where he was joined by Jon Regnart (Advanced Propulsion Centre UK), Paul Jarvie (Lead SW and Wales, DER-IC), Professor Jon King (Warwick Manufacturing Group and DER-IC Midlands) and FEMM Hub Scientific Advisory Board Member Professor Peter Tavner (Durham University).

 As a panel member of the Roadmaps and industry challenges - Collaboration session, Professor Geraint Jewell answered various questions from the audience on the upcoming challenges of electrical machines.

 The FEMM hub was also represented during the poster sessions.
-Dr. Alexei Winter and Dr. Lloyd Tinkler (Both AMRC) presented FEMM Hub activities on ‘Remote laser cutting of high Cobalt content electrical steel: preliminary results and microscopy’.
+Dr Alexei Winter and Dr Lloyd Tinkler (both of AMRC) presented FEMM Hub activities on ‘Remote laser cutting of high Cobalt content electrical steel: preliminary results and microscopy’.

 Dr Nabeel Ahmed (Newcastle University) presented ‘Design, analysis, and comparison of IPM machines with concentrated and distributed winding for a high-performance traction application’.

 On Wednesday 22 June 2022, Dr Xiao Chen presented FEMM Hub activities on ‘Impact of compressive mechanical stress from shrink fitting of a casing on the core loss in a cobalt iron stator core of a permanent magnet synchronous machine’ in the ‘Electric machines - Manufacturing processes, design and simulation’ session chaired by Professor Derek Holliday, Newcastle University.